What Is 20 Of 7

 1. Interpreting "20 of 7" as a Fraction

 The most straightforward interpretation is to view "20 of 7" as a fraction.
 A fraction represents a part of a whole.
 In this case, 20 represents the part, and 7 represents the whole.
-Therefore, the fraction would be written as 20/7.
+So, the fraction would be written as 20/7.

 This fraction is an improper fraction because the numerator (20) is larger than the denominator (7).
 Improper fractions are perfectly valid, but it's often useful to convert them into mixed numbers.